 What Is VPN and Why Should You Use One?
 We are making more and more use of the internet, which means that security is also becoming increasingly important.
 One way to protect yourself and your family from hackers online is a VPN.
 This is a service that ensures that all the data you send and receive online remains private.
 No one can see which site you have visited or what you have done there.
 But a VPN also helps to bypass certain blockages.
-In this article we explain step by step what a VPN exactly is, how you use it and especially what it will do for you.
+In this article we explain step by step what a VPN for Windows exactly is, how you use it and especially what it will do for you.

 What exactly is a VPN?

 VPN stands for Virtual Personal Network or Virtual Private Network.
 It is a service that ensures that your connection to websites or services is completely shielded from the outside world.
 Everything you send and receive from your computer or smartphone is secured and cannot be tapped.

 This is not just about chats or e-mails, but all the services you use online.
 When you visit a website, your computer sends a request to the site’s server.
 The server replies with the page you requested.
 That traffic is also encrypted thanks to the VPN, which means that no one can see which site you visit and what you viewed there.
 Or at least, no one who can tap your data.

 Compare it with a tunnel that you are only allowed through.
 While everyone just walks outside in the rain, you have your own protected route that only you have the key to.

 There are hundreds of VPN providers but not all are recommendable.
 This 3 big ones are defiantly good to use: NordVPN, express VPN and Surfshark.

 The big question is of course: what do you do with a VPN?
 After all, you can already go on the internet.
 Why would you suddenly spend money for a VPN service?

 - Bypassing geo-blocking